astronomer/docs/astro/data-lineage.md

 If you're using a [Great Expectations](https://docs.greatexpectations.io/docs/) integration or the `SQLTableCheckOperator` or `SQLColumnCheckOpertor` operators, this page contains charts that show successful and failed data quality checks.

-Both Great Expectations and dbt show the number of rows in your dataset over time and the amount of megabytes consumed by your dataset over time.
-However, dbt test does not currently display quality check results.
+Great Expectations and dbt show the number of rows in your dataset and the megabytes consumed by your dataset over time.
+The dbt test command doesn't currently display quality check results.

 ![Quality tab example](/img/docs/lineage-quality-tab.png)